lucianpls/mod_mrf/README.md

  - Known directives for this module are:

   **Size X Y Z C**
-  - Mandatory, the size in pixels of the input MRF.
-Z defaults to 1 and C defaults to 3 (usually not meaningful)
+  - Mandatory, at least x and y, the size in pixels of the input MRF.
+Z defaults to 1 and C defaults to 3 (these are usually not meaningful)

   **DataFile string**
-  - Mandatory, the data file of the MRF.
+  - Mandatory, the path to the data file of the MRF.

+  **RegExp**
+  - Optional, a regular expression that must match the request URL for it to be considered a tile request.
+By default all URLs are considered tile requests.
+This directive can appear multiple times.
+If there are multiple RegExp lines, at least one has to match the request URL.

   **PageSize X Y 1 C**
   - Optional, the pagesize in pixels.
 X and Y default to 512.
 Z has to be 1 if C is provided, which has to match the C value from size